way76/terracoin/README.md

 # 4. Support

-### Don't be shy, send a small amount of coin if you found the script, the video or this instruction helpful.
+**Send a small amount of coin if you found the the instructions helpful.**

 | Coin      | Symbol | Address                                    |
 | ----------| -------| -------------------------------------------|